reillymedia/sevenslegal/themes/netlify-basic/content/blog/local-driving-school-instructor-charged-with-molesting-a-16-year-old-la-jolla-female-student.md

 +++
-categories = "Sexual Assault"
-date = 2022-11-14T18:30:00Z
-pfd_file = ""
+title = "Local Driving School Instructor Charged with Molesting a 16-year-old La Jolla Female Student" categories = ["Sexual Assault"] date = 2022-11-14T18:30:00Z pfd_file = ""
 summary = "A San Diego-based driving school instructor has been arrested and charged with several sex crimes.
 The instructor, Mohammad Mashal, 44, picked up the 16-year-old female victim at her school on September 30, 2021.
 He was to give the victim a behind-the-wheel lesson in the La Jolla area and then take her home.
-Academic Driving School," tags = [] title = "Local Driving School Instructor Charged with Molesting a 16-year-old La Jolla Female Student" url = "/sexual-assault/local-driving-school-instructor-charged-with-molesting-a-16-year-old-la-jolla-female-student/"
+Academic Driving School," tags = [] url = "/sexual-assault/local-driving-school-instructor-charged-with-molesting-a-16-year-old-la-jolla-female-student/"
 +++
 A San Diego-based driving school instructor has been arrested and charged with several sex crimes.